 Location: Edina High School Edina, Minnesota (southwest suburb of Minneapolis)

-We apologize but, due to circumstances outside of our control, the advertised 2/17/19 audition date in Edina, MN has been cancelled.
+Due to circumstances outside of our control, the advertised 2/17/19 audition date in Edina, MN has been cancelled.
 We apologize for any inconvenience this may have caused.
 We ask that Minnesota applicants please select one of our three audition dates in Madison.

-☐ Saturday, February 23, 2019 (all application materials must be received by January 31, 2018)
+☐ Saturday, February 23, 2019 (all application materials must be received by January 31, 2019)